Genuine quantum scars in many-body spin systems: Introduction

 Here, we show that scarring is ubiquitous in many-body systems.
 For a large family of spin chains, we find that exponentially many eigenstates are enhanced along the UPOs of the associated classical dynamics.
 Initializing the system on a UPO enhances the probability of finding it on the same UPO at later times.
 Even in the middle of the spectrum, where entanglement is close to maximal and the eigenstate thermalization hypotesis (ETH) fulfilled~\cite{rigol2008thermalization}, we show that the eigenstates are less chaotic than expected and ergodicity is weakly broken.

 Our work adds quantum scarring to the (short) list of mechanisms yielding nontrivial effects in many-body quantum systems out of equilibrium, such as integrability~\cite{rigol2007relaxation, evrard2024quantuma}, many-body localization~\cite{pal2010many, alet2018many, abanin2019colloquium, sels2021dynamical}, Hilbert space fragmentation~\cite{sala2020ergodicity, khemani2020localization}, and non-thermal eigenstates in an otherwise chaotic spectrum~\cite{moudgalya2018entanglement, turner2018weak, ho2019periodic, serbyn2021quantum, moudgalya2022quantum}.
-All these rely on an explicit or emergent partial integrability.
+All these rely on an explicit or emergent partial integrability and host ETH-breaking eigenstates.
 By contrast, scarring establishes a deviation from chaos in the thermal eigenstates of generic non-integrable many-body systems, where one would least expect it.

 A remark on nomenclature is due.
 Growing attention has been recently devoted to certain many-body quantum systems hosting a few eigenstates which violate ETH and are weakly entangled~\cite{turner2018weak, ho2019periodic, serbyn2021quantum, moudgalya2022quantum}.
-While these have been dubbed ``quantum many-body scars'', there is no evidence that they are in fact scars, because they could not be related to UPOs in a chaotic phase space~\cite{ho2019periodic, michailidis2020slow, evrard2024quantumb}\footnote{In fact, when a link to a classical phase space was attempted, the non-thermal eigenstates of the PXP model were shown to relate to regular regions of the phase space~\cite{ho2019periodic,michailidis2020slow}.
-Accordingly, they should be called ``regular eigenstates'' instead of ``scars''~\cite{michailidis2020slow}.}.
-To avoid suggesting a link between such non-thermal eigenstates and our work, we will refrain from talking about ``many-body quantum scars'' and simply use ``quantum scars'', emphasizing the many-body context in which they occur.
+While these have been dubbed ``quantum many-body scars'', there is no evidence that they are in fact scars, because they could not be related to UPOs in a chaotic phase space, but rather were often associated to its regular regions~\cite{ho2019periodic,michailidis2020slow,turner2021correspondence,lerose2023theory,omiya2024quantum,muller2024semiclassical,kerschbaumer2024quantum}.
+Such athermal eigenstates are not the focus of our work.
+Instead, here we consider the thermal eigenstates of many-body systems and show their genuine scarring, due to UPOs in a chaotic phase space.

+Beyond~\cite{hummel2023genuine,evrard2024quantumb}, note that such genuine scarring has also been shown in the Dicke model~\cite{pilatowsky2021ubiquitous} and for a spinor condensate~\cite{evrard2024quantuma} (also observed in experiments~\cite{austin2024observation}), that with their all-to-all interactions sit somewhere in between few- and many-body systems.
+Moreover, a semiclassical analysis of the periodic orbits of a quantum many-body system was presented for a periodically driven spin chain in~\cite{akila2017semiclassical}, although not in relation to scarring.